 There are 8,700 children in foster care in Massachusetts.
 2,800 of those children hope to be adopted.
 For the majority of children who enter foster care in MA, the goal is to be reunited with biological family members, and for most of those children, that goal is achieved.
 But there are some children who are unable to return to the care of their biological family members, so adoption from foster care becomes their new goal.

-American Adoptions specializes in the adoption of newborns and is not able to provide Massachusetts foster care adoption services, but adopting a child from foster care is an excellent family-building option for many people.
 The information below will give you more insight about foster care adoption in Massachusetts, so you can decide if it’s the right family-building option for you.